-- 1. Date of report, address of project, project number (for development only, e.g., PLN2020-0034), property owner, other contact information as needed. - 2.
-Name the designated Project Arborist for the job and the ISA certification or ASCA membership number.
+- 1. Arborist Report - Date of report, address of project, property owner, other contact information as needed. - □ Name the designated Project Arborist for the job and the ISA certification or ASCA membership number.
 Project Arborist must be a certified arborist approved by the City before the issuance of any permits.
-If the Project Arborist changes, the property owner must submit a written notification letter to the City and a separate report from the new Project Arborist following these guidelines. - 3.
-Tree inventory table, which includes the following information: - Unique identifying tree number consistent with numbering shown on the tree site plan/map as well as the numbering on the Heritage Tree permit application form (when applicable) - Tree species - Trunk diameter/ DBH - Heritage Tree/Street Tree/off-site designation - Health and structural condition with brief description of relevant characteristics - Suitability for preservation (when related to development) based on existing conditions and reason for removal (when recommended) - Tree risk assessment (if tree removal is recommended based on risk) - Appraised value of trees (when related to development)
+If the Project Arborist changes, the property owner must submit a written notification letter to the City and a separate report from the new Project Arborist following these guidelines. - Tree inventory table, which includes the following information: - Unique identifying tree number consistent with numbering shown on the tree site plan/map as well as the numbering on the Heritage Tree permit application form - Tree species - Trunk diameter/DBH - Heritage Tree/Street Tree/off-site designation - Health and structural condition with brief description of relevant characteristics - Suitability for preservation (when related to development) based on existing conditions and reason for removal (when recommended) - Tree risk assessment (if tree removal is recommended based on risk) - Appraised value of trees (when related to development) - Tree disposition